 Even if you forsake all others, this is the most important skill to focus on.
 Communication is crucial when working in teams.
 It’s a talent you use every day, whether you’re educating staff or delivering presentations to executives, investors, employers, or clients.

 Furthermore, it’s even more important if you’re leading a group project.
 In a survey of 1,000 computer professionals, 28 percent blamed subpar communication as the main reason for missing a project deadline.

 Whether you’re leading a team or not, possessing communication skills remains a valuable business trait.

 Even with top-notch communication skills, confrontations are bound to arise in any workplace.
-In fact, 60 to 80 percent of all difficulties in organizations come from strained relationships among employees.
+In fact, 62 percent of workers reported being treated rudely at work.

 Moreover, the typical manager spends roughly 18 percent of his or her time each week dealing with these conflicts.
 That’s a huge amount of lost productivity, which may go to show that not every conflict requires manager intervention.